 The robot in my show is called ‘Macheba’, naming her after the main character in the book.
 And I can’t believe it took me so long, to have only now discovered the books and the artistic brain of Clarice Lispector.
 She is such an intriguing narrator, full of wit and deep thinking.

-Can you tell us more about the process of creating Solo for Two, ahead of its London premiere in the newly refurbished Purcell Room?
+Can you tell us more about the process of creating Solo for Two, how does such a show come into being?

 Solo for Two is part of a trilogy exploring human identity.
 Focussing on the outward journey, I worked closely with the renowned dramaturg Guy Cools to develop a dance language that reflects how a migratory identity is created by cycles of loss, letting go and new beginnings.
 The dancers struggle in a powerful duet to find their place in the world.
 Individual solos explore purity of movement in its origin with the female power referencing new beginnings.

 The robot is the creation of technologists Michele Panegrossi, sound engineer Luca Biada and Artificial Intelligence expert, Professor Leon Watts from the University of Bath.
 The robot is a two-headed female character, equipped with a birdy-light as the conscious eye and a projector as the subconscious level, scans the dancers’ memories and projects their feelings.
 Operated and cued on the spot as part of the choreography, she is a witness to their struggle, scanning and limiting the space and determining their options.